keeper013/CrossCutterN/README.md

 For both **ConcernAttributeAspectBuilder** and **NameExpressionAspectBuilder**, "ConcernOptions" and "SwitchStatus" are configurable elements.

 All available options of "ConcernOptions" are listed below.
 This element may be ignored in configuration, if ignored, the values of each option will follow the default value listed below.
-For **ConcernAttributeAspectBuilder**, if not ignored, these settings will overwrite the property settings written in **CrossCutterN.Base.Concern.ConcernClassAttribute** attribute.
+For **ConcernAttributeAspectBuilder**, these settings **cannot** overwrite the corresponding property settings written in **CrossCutterN.Base.Concern.ConcernClassAttribute** or **CrossCutterN.Base.Concern.ConcernPropertyAttribute** attribute.

 | Option | Description | Default Value |
 | --- | --- | --- |